Drinking Water Treatment

 Syllabus Outline

-1. Major water pollutants and associated health impact on human health.
+1. Major water pollutants and their associated health impacts on human health.

 2. Drinking water standards and the need for water treatment facilities.